QuickBlox/Documentation/docs/6_rest_api/1_Introduction.md

 ### 3.17.07.1
 * **API**
+	* New
+		* Chat: bulk update API is introduced.
 	* Fixed
 		* Login with external providers: to provide better error description.
 		* Do not throw an error when creating private chat dialog and pass current user id in **occupants_ids**.